pg-schema-version

 Features

-The python script generates a reasonably safe re-entrant idempotent SQL script driven by psql-variable psv with value command:moist
+The python command generates a reasonably safe re-entrant idempotent psql script driven by variable psv with value command:version:moist

 Caveats

-Imperfect checks are performed to detect the above issues.
-They can be circumvented with option --trust-scripts.
+Imperfect checks are performed to try to detect the above issues.
+They can be circumvented with option --trust-scripts or -T.

 Versions